mittapellisaikrishna/mittapellisaikrishna/README.md

 ## 🟣 About Me

-I'm a final-year **B.Tech Electronics & Communication Engineering** student at SR University, Warangal (graduating 2026), working at the intersection of **data analytics** and **hardware engineering**.
+I hold a **B.Tech in Electronics & Communication Engineering** from SR University, Warangal (Class of 2026), and work at the intersection of **data analytics** and **hardware engineering**.
 I build end-to-end analytics pipelines — from SQL and Python to interactive Power BI dashboards — that turn raw data into decisions, while my ECE foundation in **VLSI, Embedded Systems, and Digital Logic Design** keeps me equally comfortable close to the metal.

 - 📊 Building KPI dashboards and ETL pipelines that answer real business questions
 - 🔌 Grounded in embedded systems — Arduino robotics, digital logic, and an AICTE Embedded Systems internship with **Microchip**